For illustration purposes only

 If you would like to accept Jesus as your personal LORD and Saviour, here’s a short prayer you could follow: “Lord Jesus, I believe You died for my sins.
 I repent of my sins and ask for Your forgiveness.
 I am willing to turn from my way and follow Your way.
-I receive You now as my personal Saviour and Lord and invite You to manage my life from this day forward.
+I receive You now as my personal Saviour and Lord and invite You to manage my life from this day on.
 Amen.”

 If you have made the decision to accept Jesus as your personal LORD and Saviour, do kindly keep in contact with others who are already in the journey.
-We would like you to join us in growing together, in encouraging and strengthening and correcting one another out of concern for one another’s welfare.
+We would like you to join us in growing together, in encouraging and strengthening one another out of concern for one another’s welfare.
 One way to do such is to contact Full Gospel Assembly Kuala Lumpur at 03-7981 4755, visit our website at www.fga.my, or visit our Facebook page at https://www.facebook.com/fga.my/